arko-14/tunemymood/README.md

 ## **Usage Instructions**

 1. Open the website in your browser.
-2. Browse the list of songs displayed.
+2. Search the song which you like.
-3. Select a song and rate it based on the 5 mood parameters.
+3. Select a song and rate it based on the 7 mood parameters.
-4. View the aggregated ratings for each song.
+4. See where you stand at index of rating.

 ---

 ## **Future Plans (V2)**

 - Integrate a machine learning model to analyze the collected mood data and predict songs that match a user’s emotional state.
-- Enhance the frontend interface for better user engagement.
 - Add support for user authentication to save preferences and personalize recommendations.

----

-## **Screenshots**

-*Add relevant screenshots of your website here.*

 ---